wireapp/wire-server-deploy/offline/instrument_monitoring.md

 done
 ```

-Copy all the images to kubenode3:
+Copy all the images to all kubenodes, below step illustrates an example on kubenode3:
 ```bash
 scp -i ssh/id_ed25519 -r prometheus-images-tars demo@kubenode3:/home/demo/prometheus-images-tars
 ```